Local Chain Sync

 Points of interest

 For several applications, it may be quite useful to know the last point of each era; This allows to start syncing blocks from the beginning of a particular era.
-For instance, after seeking an intersection with the last point of the Shelley, RequestNext would yield the first block of the Allegra era.
+For instance, after seeking an intersection with the last point of the Shelley, nextBlock would yield the first block of the Allegra era.
 Handy!

 Era BoundBlock NumberAbsolute Slot NumberBlock Header Hash